Causes Of Panic Attacks And How You Can Cope

 Treatment for panic attacks

 When a panic attack occurs, it may be helpful to seek medical help.
-This medical help may be in the form of a primary care or family physician.
-It's possible that they will initially look for a source relating to a different medical condition.
+This medical help may be in the form of primary care or through a family physician.
+They may initially look for a source relating to a different medical condition.
 They might look at any physical conditions you could already have, as well as any other symptoms to rule out other diagnoses.

-It is possible that the panic attacks you are experiencing could be related to a different medical disorder or even to a type of medication that you are taking.
-Some medical disorders can cause more panic attacks to occur; ruling these out first could be important before you start any treatment plan for the panic attacks themselves.
+It is possible that the panic attacks you are experiencing could be related to a different medical disorder or a type of medication that you are taking.
+Some medical disorders can cause more panic attacks to occur; ruling these out first could be vital before you start any treatment plan for the panic attacks themselves.

 Caption